SaltwaterC/KeyboardBacklightForLenovo/README.md

 The tray application has an Auto mode: a set mode for day and a set mode for night.
 This is either time based (on set time intervals) or Night light based where it follows Night light state.

+The auto mode suspends persistence: the keyboard backlight is set to the day or night level on transition, and user changes are ignored until the next transition.
+Manual override is still possible, but the backlight status shall be reset to the value set for day or night mode upon encountering a power event.

 ## Under the bonnet

 This uses ACPI (Advanced Configuration and Power Interface) principals exposed by Lenovo's drivers to get and set backlight level: